How to organize, share, and discuss videos in groups

 We see at least three problems with using YouTube to share videos.

-First, it’s not really all that private because if the link gets shared just a little too far, and then those people share the link, you’ve lost control and your only option is to take the video down.
+First, it’s not really all that private because if you set it to Unlisted and share the link, and then that link gets shared just a little too far, then those people share the link, you’ve lost control and your only option is to take the video down.
 Maybe it can be posted again with a new link but then the cycle might start all over again.

 Second, it’s cumbersome to keep multiple videos organized for the group.
 People often resort to another tool to store the links, like Facebook or Google Sheets.
 One high school basketball team, for instance, had a shared google spreadsheet with the names of the games they had played and a column with the link to the appropriate video.
 If you have a larger group with sub-groups, like teachers with groups in their classes, this gets really clunky and takes a lot of effort by the organizer.
 You can use YouTube Playlists, but you’ll have to provide a link to each one if your group wants to have multiple videos in multiple lists.